mortennobel/UnityUtils/README.md

 ## DESCRIPTION

-UnityUtils is a collection of reuseable C# classes for use in the Unity 3.x Game engine.
+UnityUtils is a collection of reuseable C# classes for use in the Unity 3.x and 4.x Game engine.

 Most classes are selfcontained, but some depends on other classes in the library.